 Consisting of both a fixed and variable component, the performance conditions are based on JC&C's strategy and business plans for the year and are aligned with the interests of shareholders and other stakeholders.
 The fixed component comprises salary, provident fund contributions and other allowances.
-The variable component comprises a performance-based bonus payable on the achievement of individual and corporate performance conditions which are set or refreshed annually via a balanced scorecard and covers a performance period of one year.
+The variable component comprises a performance-based bonus payable on the achievement of individual and corporate performance conditions, which are set or refreshed annually via a balanced scorecard and covers a performance period of one year.

-Since 2021, JC&C has embedded ESG into all strategic decision making and a component of the remuneration of executive directors and key management is linked to ESG considerations, including managing climate risk.
+Since 2021, JC&C has embedded ESG into all its strategic decision making.
+This is also now a component of the remuneration of executive directors and key management, linking ESG considerations and including the managing of climate risks.
 Risk management is closely related to strategy and business plans as it plays a crucial role in ensuring the success and sustainability of an organisation through identifying, assessing and mitigating potential risks that could impact the achievement of strategy objectives and the execution of business plans.
 This is why managing risks, such as climate risks, is a component of the executive directors and key management's remuneration.

 The Remuneration Committee reviews the remuneration of executive directors and key management personnel annually.
-The Board approves such remuneration via the Remuneration Committee to whom the Board has delegated authority for such approval.
+The Board approves such remuneration via the Remuneration

+Committee to whom the Board has delegated authority for such approval.

-For 2023, the Remuneration Committee confirmed that the level and structure of remuneration were aligned with the long-term interests and risk management policies of JC&C. No executive director was involved in deciding his or her own remuneration.
+For 2024, the Remuneration Committee confirmed that the level and structure of remuneration were aligned with the long-term interests and risk management policies of JC&C. No executive director was involved in deciding his or her own remuneration.